ergo-services/ergo/README.md

 # Ergo Framework #

-Implementation of Erlang/OTP node in Go
+Implementation of Erlang/OTP in Go

 ### Purpose ###